4awpawz/buster/README.md

     npm install -g @4awpawz/buster

 ## operational directives
-Buster uses a concept called *Operational Directives*, abreviated *ods*, to direct the operation it performs for a given file.
+Buster uses a concept called *Operational Directives*, abbreviated *ods*, to direct the operation it performs for a given file.
 Each operational directive is comprised of 3 parts, as in *'input:operation:output'*:
 1. input - the path to a file to operate on
 2. operation - a number, surrounded by colons (i.e. ":"), in the range of 1 to 3, which is used to indicate the operation that Buster is to perform on the file identified by item 1 above.
 This number can be one of the following:
     * :1: - Instructs Buster to create a copy of the input file using a hash-based file name.
 The resulting hash-based file name will be *[original file name].[some hash value].[original file type]*.
     * :2: - Instructs Buster to create a copy of the input file and to search the copied file's content, replacing all references to file names with their corresponding hash-based file names.
-A backup of the orignal file is saved with a file name of *[original file name].buster-copy.[original file type]* (e.g. `index.html` will be saved as `index.buster-copy.html`).
+A backup of the original file is saved with a file name of *[original file name].buster-copy.[original file type]* (e.g. `index.html` will be saved as `index.buster-copy.html`).
     * :3: - Instructs Buster to create a copy of the input file using a hash-based file name and to search the copied file's content, replacing all references to file names with their corresponding hash-based file names.
 The resulting hash-based file name will be *[original file name].[some hash value].[original file type]*.
 3. output - the path to where the operation's output (a file) is to be saved